liferay-search/liferay-portal/modules/dxp/apps/search-experiences/search-experiences-starter-pack-bulkloader/README.markdown

 ### List of supported "types" for a "Places API" request
 https://developers.google.com/places/web-service/supported_types

+## Importing IKEA Stores

+Imports geolocation data of IKEA stores as Web Content Articles from Budapest, Chicago, Helsinki, Los Angeles and Minneapolis areas using .json files (included).

+## Importing NPS National Parks

+Imports geolocation data of U.S. National Parks as Web Content Articles from a .geojson file (included).

+Original implementation can be found on the following dev branch: https://github.com/liferay-search/liferay-portal/tree/LPS-140079-blueprints-dxpc-demo-7.4.13.ep4

 ## Importing Wikipedia Articles

 Crawling starts from the given Wikipedia article(s) following the "links" in article metadata.

-Please note, that import process takes time: importing hundreds of articles can take several minutes.
+Please note that the import process takes time: importing hundreds of articles can take several minutes.